Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 'blib/arch/auto/DBD/ODBC/ODBC.so

-This generally means that the ODBC driver shared object or the unixODBC driver manager shared object cannot be found by the dynamic linker.
-You should ensure the path to any shared objects your ODBC driver depends on and libodbc.so is on the dynamic linker search path.
-The method for doing this depends on the OS you are running but may mean adding a path to the LD_LIBRARY_PATH, SHLIB_PATH, LD_RUN_PATH or LIBPATH environment variables or adding the same path to /etc/ld.so.conf and running ldconfig(8) (Linux).
-For Easysoft ODBC drivers you will need:
+This generally means that the ODBC driver shared object or the unixODBC Driver Manager shared object can't be found by the dynamic linker.
+You should ensure the path to any shared objects your ODBC driver depends on and libodbc.so are on the dynamic linker search path.
+The method for doing this depends on the platform you're running on, but may mean adding a path to the LD_LIBRARY_PATH, SHLIB_PATH, LD_RUN_PATH, or LIBPATH environment variables or adding the same path to /etc/ld.so.conf and running ldconfig(8) (Linux).
+For Easysoft ODBC drivers, you need:

 /usr/local/easysoft/lib